J.P. Crawford Player Props: Mariners vs. Rays

 J.P.
 Crawford At The Plate

-- In six games this season, he has homered (8.2%, and 2% of his trips to the plate).
+- He has homered in 8.1% of his games this season, and 2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.